faxianshanxi/node-path/README.md

 # node-path
-Get the path of your directory
+Get the path of your source directory.